 “Heart attack patients have told me they have a feeling of doom—like something’s just not right,” says Dr. Rosen.
 “Listen to that little voice in your head.
 If something feels off, it’s always better to be overly cautious and call a doctor.”
 In addition, Dr. Rosen says some of her patients have reported feeling “less mentally sharp” right before a heart attack.
-Also, make sure to try these everyday ways to reduce your risk of a heart attack.
+(Also, make sure to try these everyday ways to reduce your heart attack risk.)

-- Stacey E. Rosen, MD, cardiologist and vice president for women's health at the Katz Institute for Women's Health at North Shore-LIJ Health System in New Hyde Park, NY.
+- Stacey E. Rosen, MD, cardiologist and vice president for women's health at the Katz Institute for Women's Health at North Shore-LIJ Health System in New Hyde Park, New York

-- Ryan Madanick, MD, assistant professor of medicine at UNC School of Medicine in Chapel Hill, NC.
+- Ryan Madanick, MD, assistant professor of medicine at UNC School of Medicine in Chapel Hill, North Carolina